tfgg/yournextmep/_candidates/eu2014/libdem/john-vincent.md

 person: john-vincent
 region: south-east
 party: libdem
-title: South East - Liberal Democrats - John Vincent
+title: John Vincent is running for MEP in South East for the Liberal Democrats
 incumbent: false
 ---